ToddGreenfield/homebridge-airnow/README.md

 4. Ensure you have either an AirNow.gov or Aqicn.org API account to use that web service and have a valid API_KEY for that web service.
 For assistance visit - https://docs.airnowapi.org/faq or http://aqicn.org/data-platform/token/#/.

 This plugin will create an AirQualitySensor element.
 The Home app works well, but the Eve app seems to show more measurements.
 Measurements retrieved are PM2.5, PM10, & O3 for AirNow.
-Aqicn adds NO2, SO2, CO.
+Aqicn adds NO2, SO2, CO...

 ## Configuration
 Example config.json: